pcomeau/get_clean_data_project/CodeBook.md

 - the melted data set is then aggregated across subject and activity computing the mean of each measurement

-- the aggregated tidy data set is written to a csv formatted file "subjectActivityMean.csv" in the working directory
+- the aggregated tidy data set is written to a csv formatted file "subjectActivityMean.txt" in the working directory

 Variables
 ---------